-- Many ambulatory athletes do not require special modifications in training or in competition. - It is recommended that ambulatory athletes with disabilities choose whether to compete in the ambulatory division with other student athletes with disabilities or the traditional division with student without disabilities athletes at the beginning of the season. - Many of these athletes have the ability to compete with their traditional counterparts and have already been doing so within the traditional model. - For athletes that are arm amputees, they may benefit from risers to rest their stumps on for stability for the start of the race. - For athletes who are ambulatory but may not use a wheelchair every day, they may run with crutches, a walker, or in a track chair. - Athletes with limitations or special requirements (visually impaired, severe cases of cerebral palsy, dwarfism), should be considered for the ambulatory division.
+- Many ambulatory athletes do not require special modifications in training or in competition. - It is recommended that ambulatory athletes with disabilities choose whether to compete in the ambulatory division with other student athletes with disabilities, or the traditional division with student athletes without disabilities at the beginning of the season. - Many of these athletes have the ability to compete with their traditional counterparts and have already been doing so within the traditional model. - For athletes that are arm amputees, they may benefit from risers to place their residual limb on for the start of the race, in order to get their shoulders level while in the blocks. - For athletes who are ambulatory but may not use a wheelchair every day, they may run with crutches, a walker, or in a racing chair. - Athletes with limitations or special requirements (visually impaired, severe cases of cerebral palsy, dwarfism), should be considered for the ambulatory division.